NdiforJennifer/Excel-Project-Portfolio/README.md

-This project on creating dashboards on excel
+This is a project on creating dashboards on excel Overview
-Overview

 Data about bike purchases from North America, Europe, and the Pacific is analyzed in this research.